renepacchaux/this-ux-design-portfolio/README.md

 Unfinished

-It is either fine-tuned, or your users learn to overcome your rough edges
+A portfolio needs to be fine-tuned, or your users learn to overcome your rough edges

 The UX portfolio is customized and re-customized to keep effectiveness